ayshahrah/seg/index.md

 ### Learning Process

-To get the full advantage of this guide, we highly recommend you to condider the following methodology:
+To get the full advantage of this guide, we highly recommend you to first select a role from the specialized tracks listed above.
+Then, begin the following process: learning, practicing, networking, and teaching.

 ![alt text](Slide9.JPG "Methodology")